mframpton/seqfam/docs/tutorial_and_api.rst

 Like :py:mod:`gene_drop`, the :py:mod:`pof` module can provide additional evidence for whether particular rare variants are causal of a particular trait/disease.
 It is intended for identifying variants which are carried by most or all affected members of a family (*As*), or even which segregate between *As* and unaffected members (*Ns*).

-For each family, the user uses the :py:mod:`pof` module to define a variant pattern of occurrence rule and check whether any supplied variants pass.
+For each family, the user uses the :py:mod:`pof` module to define a variant pattern of occurrence (POF) rule and check whether any supplied variants pass.
 The rule can specify a minimum value for the proportion *As* who are carriers (*A_carrier_p*), and/or a minimum difference between the proportion of *As* and *Ns* who are carriers (*AN_carrier_diff*).
 Constraints for the number of genotyped *As* and *Ns* can also be added, (*A_n_min* and *N_n_min* respectively).

 The example script :file:`2_example_pof.py` provides an illustrative example.
-It first creates a couple of :py:obj:`pof.Family` objects to represent 2 families and their variant pattern of occurrence rule.
+It first creates a couple of :py:obj:`pof.Family` objects to represent 2 families and their POF rule.

 .. code-block:: python